 By this same mechanism, LbS reduces symptoms during nicotine and alcohol withdrawal and prevents alcohol intoxication.

 Some cancerous cells are anoxybiotic, anaerobic, others are not.
 Lipid-bound Selenium (LbSe) is toxic for anoxybiotic cancerous cells.
 Use simultaneous serum and RBC potassium measurements to distinguish anoxybiotic from dysoxibiotic cancer cells.

 The symptoms from sudden cessation of an intoxicant are caused by the persistence of pathological fatty acids.
 LbSe, LbS and thiosulfate oxidize pathological fatty acids while fatty alcohols neutralize them by polar bonding and stearic coupling.

 The connections between calcium intake, vascular calcifications and cardiovascular events – thrombosis, strokes and infractions – is well established.
 A meta-analysis of 11 randomized controlled studies found a 31% increase in heart attacks, 20% increase in strokes and a 9% increase in death if combined dietary and supplemental calcium intake exceeded 805 mg/day, the average intake of the 12,000 participants analyzed. *

 High calcium intake, the combination of dietary and supplemental calcium, bears risk of calcium deposits in soft tissues, specifically in coronary arteries in the meta-analysis described above.

-The advantage of lipid-bound calcium is that it is taken up by cells where a calcium deficiency is contributing to pathology.
-It will not accumulate in tissues where it is not needed.
+The advantage of Lipid-bound Calcium (LbC) is that it is taken up by cells where a calcium deficiency is contributing to pathology.
+It will not accumulate in cells where it is not needed.